 Cast off the shackles of humility and tell us why you’re fantastic.

-Oh kaaay… I don’t take myself too seriously.
+Oh kaaay… I try not to take myself too seriously.
 I can speak in public.
 I’m a real live archaeologist.
-I know a lot about tea, and I can slice a loaf of bread perfectly straight.
+I know a lot about tea and ancient food.
+I can ride a horse and a motorcycle.
+And I can slice a loaf of bread perfectly straight.

 Any advice for future authors?